-The name “Gingana” is misleading.
-Gingana is the name of the neighborhood on the north side of Nalerigu.
-It was probably once a small community that was assimilated into Nalerigu as the town grew.
-Dr. Insoll and his colleagues were taken north (through Gingana) to the the relatively new settlement called Namoori.
-The rock painting site got its name since they passed through “Gingana” instead of the much more direct routes available through Zarantinga and Namaasi just northeast of Nalerigu.
-Worst of all, the crew walked a good 20km to the site and back whereas I can drive my truck within 300 meters of it!
+Dr. Insoll and his colleagues went north from Nalerigu to the relatively new settlement called Namoori.
+They then hiked east along the scarp to Gingana Zoori to see the rock art instead of taking the much more direct routes available through Zarantinga and Namaasim just northeast of Nalerigu.
+The crew walked a good 20km to the site and back, whereas I can drive my truck within 300 meters of it!

 These cool discoveries really got me pumped about finding more rock paintings.
 The Gingana and Carter sites are 20 miles apart (as the crow flies) – surely there are more rock paintings waiting to be discovered along the Gambaga Escarpment between them.

 Locals from Namaasim always called the Gingana pictographs Nawunsɔppu or “God writing” when I asked about them.
 They told me “our ancestors came and saw them.”
 So I started asking any hunter I encountered if they knew of any other Nawunsɔppu.